Kopaonik: History

 The mining fully developed during the Classical antiquity.
 The Romans began to dig the first proper mines and to build the surrounding settlements.
 The remains from this period include the archaeo-metallurgic complex Zajačak and the locality of Dobrinac in Rvati.
 Dobrinac originates from the 3rd or 4th century AD and it was the administrative center of the mining and metallurgic operations on the western slope of the mountain.

 The area remained an important mining center in the Middle Ages and by the 14th century it became the main mining area of Serbia.
 Emperor Dušan visited the Silver Mountain in August 1336.
 In 1412 despot Stefan Lazarević granted the Law on mines which mentions the mines of gold, silver, iron, copper, lead and zinc in the area.
 By that time, the mountain already hosted the colonies of Saxons, Kotorans and Ragusians.
 Besides old churches and monasteries like Đurđevi stupovi, Studenica monastery, Sopoćani and Gradac Monastery, there are also several early and medieval fortresses locally, built by Serbian dynasties.
 The nearest Serbian medieval castle is Maglič.

-During the Ottoman period, from the 15th century, the mining gradually ceased, but they developed the thermal springs, building Turkish baths.
+During the Ottoman period, from the 15th century, the mining gradually ceased, but they developed the thermal springs, building hamams ("Turkish baths").
 Remains of one are found in modern spa of Jošanička Banja.

 First scientific exploration of the mountain's flora came in 1836-38 when the geologist Ami Boué visited the mountain.
 He made a collection of Kopaonik's plant life which is today kept in the Imperial Natural History Museum in Vienna.
 Botanist Josif Pančić gave the greatest scientific contribution to the plant life on Kopaonik.
 In 1851 he explored the mountain for the first time, followed by another 18 expeditions.

 During World War II the Yugoslav Partisans and Chetniks were both active in the region.
 Chetnik vojvoda Dragutin Keserović, commander of the Rasina Corps and possibly the most active Chetnik leader, conducted various activities in and around Kopaonik, leading to the Waffen-SS launching Operation Kopaonik in order to eliminate Keserović and his unit, which ultimately failed in its purpose and instead led to the murders of 690 civilians, including the rounding-up and massacre of dozens of civilians in a church in Kriva Reka.

 With territorial reorganization in the mid-1950s, the southern parts of Kopaonik were to be ceded from NR Serbia to its autonomous province Kosovo and Metohija.
 In 1959, Leposavić was incorporated into the province.

 In Pančić's honor, marking the 100th anniversary of his first expedition, the highest point was renamed from Milan's Peak (Milanov vrh) to Pančić's Peak in 1951.
 A mausoleum was built on the peak and the remains of Pančić and his wife were reinterred in it.
 They were buried in the coffins made of Serbian spruce, which Pančić discovered.